 Scholarship: At the end of residency, UGH residents should be prepared to present their scholarly work at UIC events or at national conferences.
 Residents in the UGH track will receive formal mentorship to support their scholarly activity during residency.
 Mentors are selected for their commitment to resident development and have active projects internationally or at the community level.
 Mentorship oversight is provided by the Urban Global Health committee, a faculty group tasked with monitoring UGH resident progress.

 Service: Select UGH residents will staff a continuity clinic at one of the UI Health Community Clinic Network (UCCN) clinics.
 UCCN is a network of 7 primary care clinic sites distributed throughout the city.
-The goal of the UCCN is to bring non-judgmental and culturally competent HIV care to patients in the communities where they live.
+The goal of the UCCN is to bring non-judgmental and culturally competent care to patients in the communities where they live.
 UGH residents who work at the UCCN clinics will gain experience caring for diverse patient populations and will learn to address complex medical issues in unique socio-economic contexts.

 For more information contact: Stockton Mayer, DO Urban Global Health Track Program Director Department of Infectious Diseases 808 S. Wood St. Rm 888 MC 735 Chicago, IL 60612 Email: [email protected]